lealceldeiro/gems/JavaConcurrencyInPractice/Chapter02/README.md

 We refer collectively to check-then-act and read-modify-write sequences as _compound actions_: sequences of operations that must be executed atomically in order to remain thread-safe.

+When a single element of state is added to a stateless class, the resulting class will be thread-safe if the state is entirely managed by a thread-safe object.

 Where practical, use existing thread-safe objects, like `AtomicLong`, to manage your class’s state.
 It is simpler to reason about the possible states and state transitions for existing thread-safe objects than it is for arbitrary state variables, and this makes it easier to maintain and verify thread safety.

 ## 2.3 Locking